Worst Mistakes Parents Make When Talking to Kids

 Posted Sep 18, 2012

 There are so many different ideas in this message that the kid will get confused and tune the parent out.
-Also, the message has an overall negative, anxious tone that can cause the kid to react with doubt and anxiety.
-It is not necessary to tell the kid all of the information at once.
+The message also has an overall negative, anxious tone that can cause the kid to react with doubt and anxiety.
+It is not necessary to tell a child all of the information at once.
 Rather, break it up into separate steps to be more digestible.
 Let the kid express his/her overall preference first, before bringing up all the obstacles.

 “If you do both ballet and softball this semester, you’ll have to go right from one to the other some nights.
 Let’s sit down and figure out if this makes sense for both you and me.”